 The sweat beads trickle down your forehead until they reach your chin and fall to the ground; the tension is releasing, serotonin flowing and heart racing.
 You reach for your ice-cold water for a sip and internally applaud yourself for a great workout.

 What does exercising have to do with being a productive Muslim?
 Firstly, your body is an amanah (trust) and you are required to maintain it, not just by nourishing it, but also by keeping it in good working order.
 Consequently, you will have the health and energy to be proactive and productive.
+To move comfortably during workout, you may consider having these workout clothes for women and men.

 There are many facts, theories and myths out there on exercise; but the most important point to remember is the infamous motto “just do it!”.
 InshaAllah this article will serve to highlight some basics of exercise.